 Very few industries will return immediately to pre-lockdown business as usual – and this may be a good thing.
 Being forced to adopt certain measures, companies have been given a crash course in managing employees from home.
 Now that lockdown is lifted, many are asking if any lessons learned during quarantine can be carried over once lockdown lifts.

 Whatever your unique business challenges, it’s likely that transitioning out of lockdown will take time, and will need to be done in tentative phases, stopping to appraise progress along the way.
-Things may , but with change comes opportunity, if we’re looking for it.
+Things may never be the same again, but with change comes opportunity, if we’re looking for it.

 The current advice is to only bring back the most crucial staff first, adjust, and then welcome in the next wave of employees.
 IT workers, for example, may need to lead the way and lay the new groundwork for others to gradually return.
 It may also work to implement a rotation shift pattern to create temporal distance between workers.

 There’s a lot to process, and the transition is unlikely to be smooth.
 However, any business owner’s priority should be on balancing commercial pressures with employee health and safety.
 To do this, iron out a new set of office, store or workshop rules.
 For example, you could limit meetings and in-person contact, and keep using online tools like Zoom to communicate.

 Some businesses are introducing devices to check the body temperature of colleagues or clients entering the premises, not to mention setting up socially distant workspaces and hand wash stations.
 Shops have put up signs reminding customers of social distancing rules, put tape markers on the floor, and established shopping protocols that minimises contact.